ertkjern/wine-lottery/README.md

 # WineLottery

 This is a web application to draw winners of a wine lottery in real time.
-A live version of the application can be found here: vinlotteriet.no
+A live version of the application can be found here: https://vinlotteriet.no

 Register to create a new wine lottery or join an existing lottery.
 The creator of the application will start the draw, and anyone with the PIN can join in and see the lottery live.